Skip to Main Content

 • Add links to other Wikipedia pages.

-• Add links to pieces held by SMU in their digital collections.
+• Add links to pieces in digital collections hosted by SMU or other institutions.

 • Add more background information, citing resources available in person and online.